Buddypas/GISProject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.

 ## TODO
+* Create branch and implement layers with sources to load locations
 * Turn locations into expansion panels

 ## Development server